deekshaaswal/ChatBot/README.md

-# ChatBot
+# Implementing ChatBot in Python
-Chatbot in Python using NLTK
+Building a simple conversational bot in Python using NLTK